 With growing interest in FLL, some coaches have more than 10 children wanting to join the team.
 If they are not in a position to form a second team, they must make the difficult decision to select the final 10 members.
 We recognize this is not an easy choice, and appreciate the care and thought given to making this final decision.
 As such, we remind coaches who may have chosen not to make this selection to respect all those coaches globally that did.
 We must enforce our 10 team member policy at all FLL events.
 Teams attending an event with more than 10 children will be informed by the event organizer that the team is more than welcome to participate in the event to gain the valuable experience, but they will not be eligible for awards.
 See also FLL Participation Rules.

 Once you know that you will have a team (you do not need all team member names yet), register your team at your national level.
 The registration process varies by country, so visit your country's website for more details.
-If your country does not have a website, feel free to contact the Operational Partner closest to you about getting started.
+If your country does not have a website, feel free to contact the FIRST LEGO League Partner closest to you about getting started.

 Make sure you check what the process is in your country to order the materials you will need for FLL.
-There are three (3) basic items every team needs: Team Registration (which in the US and Canada provides you with a copy of the Coaches’ Handbook, some helpful DVDs, and 2 coach pins), a Field Setup Kit (this is the practice field for your robot – it includes an exclusive selection of LEGO bricks, the instructions to assemble your mission models, and a roll-out field), and a LEGO MINDSTORMS set (to build your robot.
+There are two basic material items every team needs*: (1) Field Setup Kit - this is the practice field for your robot and it includes an exclusive selection of LEGO bricks, dual lock fasteners, and a roll-out field mat, and (2) a LEGO® MINDSTORMS set to build your robot.
 Additionally, teams should visit the Coach/Team Resource page where they can download team registration information and tools, such as the Coaches’ Handbook.
 The Mission Model building instructions are posted online in August.

 Once the Challenge is released in late August, you will find all the documents you need on this website.
 These will include details of what the team is expected to complete this season as well as information about how your team will be judged at a tournament.
 Then your team can begin working in earnest.
 Most teams spend about eight (8) weeks preparing for a tournament.
 Many new teams start by meeting twice a week for one (1) to two (2) hours.
 See how that works, and then you can adjust your meeting schedule if you need more or less time.